-For most, the feelings lessen once the issue has been resolved., For others, the anxiety does not go away.
-It can get worse over time, and begin to interfere with daily activities, work, school and even relationships.
+For many people, the feelings lessen once the issue has been resolved.
+However, for others, the anxiety does not go away.
+In fact, it can get worse over time, and begin to interfere with daily activities, work, school and even relationships.

 If you experience:

 - Obsessive thoughts

 - A general feeling of uneasiness

 - A persistent feeling of being unsafe

 - Overly reactive to things that you perceive could be threatening